-SNAP produces downscaled, historical and projected climate data for sub-Arctic and Arctic regions of Alaska and Canada.
+SNAP produces downscaled, historical, and projected climate data for Alaska and Canada.
 We also share other types of project-specific data that cover much larger regions.

 We choose the highest quality climate data for our region, rigorously evaluate model output, and downscale only the best models for use in other applications.

 - Downscaled projected data come from one of 5 top ranked global circulation models or are calculated as a 5-model average